Dygma Raise FAQs

 - Gaming keypad experience and normal typing in the same device.
-You can detach any sides and play with the other and you’ll have more space for your mouse and extra thumb buttons.
+You can detach any side and play with the other.
+You’ll have more space for your mouse.
 And if you want a normal typing experience you can just snap both sides together.

-- All these features taking into account reducing the learning curve to zero.
+- All these features take into account reducing the learning curve to zero.